Andrew Swan

 Swan graduated from the University of Manitoba faculty of law in 1990.
 After graduating, he practised law at the firm of Thompson Dorfman Sweatman, becoming a partner in 2000.
 His specialty was family law.
 Swan was appointed to the Residential Tenancies Commission in 2000, and is also a member of the Manitoba Running Association.

 Swan first ran for the Manitoba legislature as a New Democrat in the 1990 provincial election, placing third in the west-end Winnipeg riding of Sturgeon Creek.
-He did not run again until 2004.
+Gerry McAlpine of the Progressive Conservatives won, while incumbent Liberal MLA Iva Yeo came second.
+Swan did not seek political office again until 2004.

-On June 22, 2004, Swan was elected as a New Democrat for the riding of Minto, defeating Liberal Wayne Helgason, 2848 votes to 1616.
+On June 22, 2004, Swan was elected as a New Democrat for the riding of Minto, defeating his next closest competitor, Liberal Wayne Helgason, by 2,848 votes to 1,616.
 He was re-elected in the 2007 provincial election.
-He was appointed to cabinet on February 4, 2008, as Minister of Competitiveness, Training and Trade, Minister charged with the administration of the Liquor Control Act, and Minister charged with the administration of The Manitoba Lotteries Corporation Act.
+He was appointed to Premier Gary Doer's cabinet on February 4, 2008, as Minister of Competitiveness, Training and Trade, Minister charged with the administration of the Liquor Control Act, and Minister charged with the administration of The Manitoba Lotteries Corporation Act.

-On September 2, 2009, after Premier Gary Doer resigned from the Assembly to become Ambassador to the United States, Swan resigned his cabinet position and announced his candidacy for the leadership of the New Democratic Party of Manitoba, running against Steve Ashton and Greg Selinger.
+On September 2, 2009, after Doer resigned from the Assembly to become Ambassador to the United States, Swan resigned his cabinet position and announced his candidacy for the leadership of the NDP.
+His cabinet colleagues Steve Ashton and Greg Selinger also announced they would seek the leadership.
 Nancy Allan replaced Swan as interim Minister of Competitiveness, Training and Trade.
 The leadership convention took place on October 17, 2009.
 On September 28, Swan dropped out of the leadership race and endorsed Selinger.
 He regained his ministerial positions on October 5, 2009.

 After winning the leadership race, Selinger appointed Swan as Minister of Justice and Attorney General on November 3.
+He was re-elected in 2011.